-4.3 Service Times Are Lognormal
+4.3 Service times are lognormal

-Looking at Figure 2, we see that the distribution of service times is clearly not exponential, as is assumed by standard queueing theory.
+Looking at Figure 2, we see that the distribution of service times is clearly not exponential, as assumed by standard queueing theory.
 In fact, after separating the calls with very short service times, our analysis reveals a remarkable fit to the lognormal distribution.

-Figure 3(a) shows the histogram of log(service time) for November and December, in which the short service phenomenon was absent or minimal.
-Superimposed is the best fitted normal density as provided by Brown and Hwang (1993).
-Figure 3(b) shows the lognormal Q-Q plot of service time.
+The left panel of Figure 3 shows the histogram of log(service time) for November and December, in which the short service phenomenon was absent or minimal.
+We also superimpose the best fitted normal density as provided by Brown and Hwang (1993).
+The right panel shows the lognormal Q-Q plot of service time.
 This does an amazingly good imitation of a straight line.
-Nevertheless, the Kolmogorov-Smirnov test decisively rejects the null hypothesis of exact lognormality.
-(The Kolmogorov-Smirnov statistic here is K = .020.
-This is quite small, but still much larger than the value of K = .009 that was attained for a similarly large sample size in the inhomogeneous Poisson test of Sec.
-4.)
+Nevertheless the Kolmogorov-Smirnov test decisively rejects the null hypothesis of exact lognormality.
+(The K-S statistic here is K = 0.020.
+This is quite small, but still much larger than the value of K = 0.009 that was attained for a similarly large sample size in the inhomogeneous Poisson test of Section 4.)
 We only provide the graphs to qualitatively support our claim of lognormality.
-Thus the true distribution is very close to lognormal, but is not exactly lognormal.
-(The most evident deviation is in the left tail of the histogram, where both a small excess of observations is evident and the effect of rounding to the nearest second further interferes with a perfect fit.)
-This is a situation where a very large sample size yields a statistically significant result, even though there is no "practical significance."
+Thus, the true distribution is very close to lognormal but is not exactly lognormal.
+(The most evident deviation is in the left tail of the histogram where both a small excess of observations is evident and the effect of rounding to the nearest second further interferes with a perfect fit.)
+This is a situation where a very large sample size yields a statistically significant result, even though there is no "practical significance".